 Hazardous Diet Drugs

-As most of you know, many diet drugs can cause serious health risks.
+As most of you know, many potentially hazardous diet drugs can cause serious health risks.
 One of the most publicized diet drugs, Fen-Phen, has been banned from the market.
 Now the Food and Drug Administration (“FDA”) has announced its intent to ban the use of another well-known supplement promoted for its weight loss effects: Ephedra.
 So what is the real deal on diet drugs?

 The Real Deal